JEdward7777/js-translation-helps-proxy/examples/README.md

 If the server doesn't start:

 1. Ensure Node.js 20.17.0 or higher is installed
-2. Try running manually: `npx js-translation-helps-proxy --help`
+2. Try running manually: `npx github:JEdward7777/js-translation-helps-proxy --help` (or `npx js-translation-helps-proxy --help` when published)
 3. Check the client's error logs
 4. Verify network connectivity to upstream server
 5. Try with debug logging: `--log-level debug`